Getting Started

 Can an organization be an ACE provider, or only individuals?

 Both.
 The BACB approves individual BCBAs as well as organizations.
-Organizations often have multiple instructors operating under a single ACE provider number.
+Organizations often have multiple instructors operating under a single ACE provider number, which is the model my own ACE provider account uses.

 How do I become an ACE provider?